 How to reduce the risk of blood clots

 There is a small risk of blood clots forming in the veins in your legs and pelvis (deep vein thrombosis) after any operation.
 These clots can travel to the lungs (pulmonary embolism), which could be serious.

 You can reduce the risk of clots by:

-How long will it take me to recover from surgical management?
+How long will it take me to recover from surgical management of miscarriage?

 - you had health problems before your operation, such as diabetes